astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging: Benchmark Evaluation and Results

 \section{Benchmark Evaluation and Results}

-This section benchmarks the proposed SKA imaging workloads and datasets using SKA-Low configurations to demonstrate the practical impact of our co-design methodology.
-We present the experimental setup used to obtain reproducible measurements of a subset of the proposed metrics for system-level performance and energy efficiency, sustainability, and economy.
-We then evaluate heterogeneous WSClean+IDG deployments and analyse the weak scaling behaviour of CPU-only execution.
-Assuming we were to run identical workloads at the two SKA SDP locations, we quantify how site-specific carbon intensity and electricity prices shape cost and carbon efficiency.
-Finally, we use PREESM to explore the co-design space for performance–energy-utilization trade-offs.
-This demonstrates how the proposed methodology can aid in identifying Pareto-optimal operating regions for SKA-scale imaging pipelines.
+This section benchmarks SKA-Low workloads and datasets to demonstrate the practical impact of our co-design methodology.
+We report results from a subset of metrics (performance, energy efficiency, sustainability, and economy), then analyse heterogeneous WSClean+IDG execution, CPU-only strong scaling, location-dependent carbon/cost efficiency for identical workloads, and PREESM-based design-space exploration for performance–energy–utilization trade-offs toward Pareto-optimal SKA-scale operating regions.